Sunday, January 15, 2017

 Imported from Detroit

 The other day I was loading groceries into my car when a woman who was parked nose-to-nose with me yelled, "Hey!
 Excuse me!"
-I walked toward her.
+I walked towards her.
 She was a black woman, middle-aged, with glasses and a not quite trusting smile.

 "What's that mean on your windshield?"

-I looked and saw that she was talking about the decal at the top which read: IMPORTED FROM DETROIT.
+I looked and saw that she was talking about the decal at the top reading: IMPORTED FROM DETROIT.
 It was there when I bought the car, used, a year or so before.
 The salesman explained that it was part of an auto industry marketing campaign and meant that the car was as good as any import.
 Once he said that, I didn't give it a second thought.

 "You sure it doesn't mean Detroit's no better than a third-world country?"

 My eyes got very wide.
 "Honestly, ma'am, I never took it that way at all, and if I'd thought that's what it meant, I would have had the salesman take it off.
-I bought the car used and it was already on there.
+I bought the car used, and it was already on there.
 I always took it as pro-Detroit, not anti."

 I smiled back.
 "Well, ma'am, I'm from Pontiac, and I think people like you and me ought to stick together."